 - Hector Duarte and Sandra Antongiorgi.

-This mural was painted on the side of a three story building in Humboldt Park to represent the Puerto Rican diaspora in Chicago.
-The flag is a common technique used by Duarte (seen in works such as his “Loteria” piece in the Back of the Yards) which creates great dimension and depth.
-Sandra says the flag almost looks like a path from El Moro that leads, across waters, to the Chicano skyline.
-Castillo San Felipe del Moro is an iconic landmark, originally a fort built by the Spanish, located in San Juan Puerto Rico.
+This mural was painted on the side of a three-story building in Humboldt Park to represent the Puerto Rican diaspora in Chicago.
+The flag is a common technique used by Duarte (as seen in works such as his “Loteria” piece in the Back of the Yards), which creates great depth and dimension.
+Sandra says the flag almost looks like a path from El Moro that leads across the waters to the Chicano skyline.
+Castillo San Felipe del Moro is an iconic landmark, originally a Spanish fort, located in San Juan, Puerto Rico.
 This project was coordinated by the Chicago Public Art Group Lucha-Mural.

 “Comunidad Si, It Takes Vision” (1991)